rweigel/stats/notes.md

 ## Sample Space, $\mathcal{S}$ (or Event Space)

-> ... the set of all possible outcomes of an experiement.
+> ... the set of all possible outcomes of an experiment.
 (Devore p 51)

 > The collection of all possible outcomes of an experiment is called the _sample space_ of the experiment.
 (DeGroot p 6)